 - Wheezing or other breathing problems

-- Esophageal pH monitoring to determine how often and for how long stomach acid enters the esophagus
+- Esophageal pH monitoring of stomach contents entering the esophagus

 - X-ray of the esophagus

 - X-ray of the upper gastrointestinal system after the baby has been given a special liquid, called contrast, to drink

 Often, no feeding changes are needed for infants who spit up but are growing well and seem otherwise content.